MZT-srcount/HyperGP/README.md

 If you are installing from source, you will need:

 - A compiler that fully supports C++11, such as gcc (gcc 8.5.0 or newer is required, on Linux)
-- [NVIDIA CUDA support](https://developer.nvidia.com/cuda-downloads), with a runtime version >= 10.1.105
+- [NVIDIA CUDA support](https://developer.nvidia.com/cuda-downloads), with a runtime version >= 11.4.2 to support asynchronize stream computation

 An example of environment setup in Linux is shown below: